shopware/shopware/src/Docs/_new/2-internals/1-core/10-erd/erd-shopware-core-checkout-order.md

 [Back to modules](./../10-modules.md)

-Order management of the Platform.
+Order management of Shopware 6.
 Notice: The data structure in this module is mostly decoupled from the rest of the system so deleting customers, products and other entities will not break already placed orders.

 ![Orders](./dist/erd-shopware-core-checkout-order.png)